 5. Send up to $1,000 per month to avoid any fees

 You always want to make sure that you have a legitimate reason for your transaction.
 Don’t abuse the service because if you begin to overuse Amazon Payments and they catch on, they may terminate your account.
 Also, they may begin to implement greater regulations and restrictions to users so be particular on what you consider a service and use your descriptions wisely.
 “Credit Card bonus” won’t cut it.
 “Paying back the money I borrowed from Joe” is probably okay.

 Credit Card Companies

-As consumers, using Amazon Payments is a perfect way to meet the minimum spends for deals like the recent 60,000 bonus offer from Chase Ink and Bold cards.
+As consumers, using Amazon Payments is a perfect way to meet the minimum spends for deals like the recent 60,000 bonus offer from Chase Ink and Bold cards (OFFERS EXPIRED).
 The fact of the matter is that credit card companies don’t really want you to take advantage of services like Amazon Payments because you’re essentially paying yourself back and actually using the card for everyday purchases.
 It’s a tricky game and usually credit card companies don’t catch on to this or don’t seem to care, however, American Express issued cards like the PRG or Platinum get a red flag sent to them when you meet the minimum spend using Amazon Payments.

 The Bottom Line

 Amazon Payments can be a great way to meet the minimum spend requirements when you are aiming for a few card bonuses at once.
 Most credit card bonuses require a spend of anywhere from $1,000 to $3,000 which makes Amazon Payments one of the easiest and fastest ways to meet your minimum so you can redeem your travel awards on free flights and hotels sooner!
 The fact that it doesn’t charge a fee for up to $1,000 per month for using the service is a great reason to begin using it.